TL;DR

 Music discovery: Features like Discover Weekly and Release Radar leverage preference insights to expose listeners to new releases and artists they may enjoy.

-Artist marketing: Streaming trends help Spotify efficiently connect artists with their target demographic fans.
+Artist marketing: Streaming trends help Spotify efficiently connect artists with their target-fan demographic.
 Focused campaigns amplified exposure for musicians on the platform.

 Through data-informed product development and optimization, Spotify grew its subscriber base.